wagtail-packages/wagtail-f-richtext/README.md

 ## Contributing

-The test app can be run easily to develop your contribution.
+The test app can be run to develop your contribution.

-Fork the repo and clone it to your computer.
+1. Fork the repo and clone it to your computer.

-Change to the folder where you cloned it to.
+2. Change to the folder where you cloned it to.

 With [poetry](https://python-poetry.org) installed run: